SolidaridadAsia/SoliBot/data/nlu/faq.md

 - Earthing should be done in the month .
 - What is the term weedicide
 - What are the major & Minor nutrients for tea
--  2.brix reading should be for proper maturity  sugarcane.
+- brix reading should be for proper maturity  sugarcane.
-- 15.zero tillage is mostly practised?
+- zero tillage is mostly practised?
 - CTC tea means
 - Ideal Climate and soil for tea Cultivation
 - Training and Pruning young tea